Discover a list of must-watch spiritual films that offer profound insights into spirituality, enlightenment, and personal growth.

 Directed by Richard Linklater, “Waking Life” is known for its use of a technique called rotoscoping, where live-action footage is traced over to create an animated look.
 This dreamlike quality perfectly matches the film’s themes of dreams and reality, immersing viewers in a surreal and introspective experience.

-Linklater’s movie revolves around a wide range of philosophical issues.
+Linklater’s movie presents a wide range of philosophical issues.
 It raises existential questions about the nature of existence and the self, challenging viewers to think deeply about their own lives and the world around them.

 Best spiritual films